Akufo-Addo accepts Alan Kyerematen’s resignation as Trade Minister

 In view of this, President Akufo-Addo has directed Minister of Finance, Ken Ofori-Atta to take over as caretaker Minister of Trade and Industry until a substantive minister is appointed for the ministry.

-President Akufo however thanked Alan Kyerematen for his services to the government and country and wished him the very best in his future endeavours.
+President Akufo however thanked Alan Kyerematen for his services to the government and the country and wished him the very best in his future endeavors.

 Although there are no clear reasons for Alan Kyerematen's resignation, it is believed that he did so on the basis of contesting in the flagbearership race of the New Patriotic Party (NPP) ahead of the 2024 general elections.